 Superheroes are now heroes in Hollywood where saviors of humankind, resolving their inner conflicts, and battling supervillains are not just their job, they draw producers like their lost brothers, and that is – they can deliver the money.

 Is Hollywood Sold Out On Superheroes?
 We don’t think so.

 In Hollywood Superheroes have a bigger role than mere saving the earth – hits turn into super-humongous money irrespective what they are offering.

-Our friendly neighbourhood Spiderman came in a new lanky Andrew Garfield who seemed more confused than smart became the film is the 47th-highest-grossing film worldwide.
-Alas, he not only lost the job, it looks like he just lost the girl as well.
+Our friendly neighborhood Spiderman came in a new lanky Andrew Garfield who seemed more confused than smart became the film is the 47th-highest-grossing film worldwide.
+Alas, he not only lost the job, but it also looks like he just lost the girl as well.

 We never got concrete answers as to why Andrew Garfield and Emma Stone broke up — until now!